university-of-newcastle-research/SpatialVariationMMN/MethodsReport.md

         * Send the port code
 * Finally save the data to the output file

-+++

 ## Final notes

-If you wish to reference Psychopy in publications you will probably want to use the following article:
+If you wish to reference PsychoPy in publications you will probably want to use the following article:

     Peirce J, Gray JR, Simpson S, MacAskill M, Höchenberger R, Sogo H, Kastman E, Lindeløv JK.
 (2019)
         PsychoPy2: Experiments in behavior made easy Behav Res 51: 195.